 How to Research a Building’s History

-Owners often find it fascinating to learn more about their homes or business properties, and this publication is designed to guide them in their research.
+Owners often find it fascinating to learn more about their homes or business properties, and this information is designed to guide them in their research.
+See also:

 Some of the things owners and other researchers typically want to know about buildings include: